 If you're looking for a first-year residential environment, Baylor offers five excellent choices primarily for first-year men and women.
 All facilities include free high speed Internet and cable TV in all rooms, areas for study, community bathrooms and laundry facilities.
 Some residence halls also include a residential restaurant.

 Freshmen can choose from these halls when completing their Housing Preference Form.

 The largest traditional residence hall for women is Collins Hall, housing 590 students.
 It includes moveable furniture and sinks in each room as well as the Collins residential restaurant on the first floor.

-Home to 182 freshmen, Kokernot houses both traditional residents as well as the Engaged Learning Groups.
+Home to 182 freshmen, Kokernot houses traditional students.
 Kokernot Hall has movable furniture.